cypress-io/code-coverage/README.md

 }
 ```

-That should be enough - the code coverage from the server will be requested at the end of the test run and merged with the client-side code coverage, producing a combined report
+That should be enough - the code coverage from the server will be requested at the end of the test run and merged with the client-side code coverage, producing a combined report.

 ## Custom report folder